• Skip to main content

 Then she heard a knock on the door.

-Out of the blue, the local police chaplain had felt a compulsion to check in on the Littlefields.
-Maybe, he said, he could come pray with them for a moment?
+Out of the blue, the local police chaplain had felt the compulsion to check in on the Littlefields.
+Maybe, he said, he could come pray with them for a moment.
 Judy clung to him, telling him he was their angel.
 The chaplain joked, “Well, I’m an angel – with a gun.”

 STAY UP TO DATE AND FOLLOW THE LITTLEFIELD FAMILY BELOW